318097/file-ops/README.md

      _Extend the functionality by providing custom pairs._
    - **Related Files:** View all the files from the current directory

-> Note: All extension data is stored in a file named `.file-tag` which gets created in rootworkspace directory.
+> Note: All extension data is stored in a file named `.file-tag` which gets created in root workspace directory.
 Please do not make any changes to that file.
-Add that file to the `.gitignore` based on the needs
+Add it to `.gitignore` based on the needs

 ## Keyboard Shortcuts